₹198.00

 Otherwise you can also contact on our

-2a.
-What are Binary trees?
+- What are Binary trees?
 How many types of Binary trees are there, discuss?
+Also discuss the application areas of binary tree.

 Ans 2.

-A binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
-This simple structure underpins many more complex data structures and algorithms, making binary trees an essential concept in computer science and programming.
+A binary tree is a hierarchical data structure in which each node has at most two child nodes, commonly referred to as the left child and the right child.
+It is a type of tree data structure used widely in computer science due to its efficient storage and retrieval capabilities.
+The structure of a binary tree makes it suitable for applications requiring hierarchical organization or quick search operations.

 Ans 3.